monsoonmaelstrom/book2/book2.md

 “How concerned?”

 I debate not answering.
 I consider not quite lying.
-Ultimately I decide to admit where things stand.
+Ultimately, I decide to admit where things stand.
 “Pretty concerned.
 Alex thinks we’d be smart to kill her now, rather than risk her in a city full of people.”

 “Shit.”